 Pups are like a child for the majority of the owners.
-And just like with their child, their pup is the smartest and cutest of all dogs.
-But aside all this there are actual signs that indicate about a dogs intelligence and by the end of this article you will know if your dog is really as smart as you give him credit or just an average dog.
+And just like with children, owners want their puppy to be the smartest and cutest among all dogs.
+There are actual many signs that tells you about dog intelligence.
+By the end of this article we hope you will know “how to tell if your dog is smart or dumb”.

 But to be realistic, measuring a dogs intelligence is very difficult and so experts prefer to use the term ‘the dog’s cognition’ instead.
 Cognition it self is explained as the activities of thinking, understanding, learning and remembering.